-The Merdes Law Office helps people who have been hurt by other drivers’ negligence.
+The Merdes Law Office, P.C. helps people who have been hurt by other drivers’ negligence.
 Negligence is just doing something stupid behind the wheel … something a normal person would regret.
 For example, driving Too Fast For Conditions is negligence.
 Running Stop signs is negligence.
 Crossing the center-line is negligence.
 Rolling a car on Black Ice is negligence.
 Negligence doesn’t normally make a person “bad” – rather it just makes them responsible for doing something they wish they hadn’t done.
 Heck, I do 10 stupid things before lunch, every day.
 If I was to hurt somebody while I was doing something stupid – I’d be negligent.

 If another driver is negligent, and hurts you, Alaska’s personal injury law serves two (2) equally important purposes: (1) helping you regain what was taken from you; and (2) ensuring the other driver is held fully accountable.